 To compete in the efficiency-driven stage, countries must have efficient productive practices in large markets, which allow companies to exploit economies of scale.
 Industries in this stage are manufacturers that provide basic services.
 The efficiency-driven stage is marked by decreasing rates of self-employment.
 When capital and labour are substitutes, an increase in the capital stock increases returns from working and lowers returns from managing.

 The innovation-driven stage is marked by an increase in knowledge-intensive activities (Romer 1990).
-In the innovation-driven stage knowledge provides the key input.
+In the innovation-driven stage, knowledge provides key input.
 In this stage the focus shifts from firms to agents in possession of new knowledge (Acs et al 2009).
 The agent decides to start a new firm based on expected net returns from a new product.
-The innovation-driven stage is biased towards high value added industries in which entrepreneurial activity is important.
+The innovation-driven stage is biased towards high value-added industries in which entrepreneurial activity is important.

 Note that Figure 1 highlights the potential impact that entrepreneurship can generate in the economy.
 If we were to look at raw numbers of new businesses, the s-curve would be turned upside down, because low-income economies are characterised by large numbers of subsistence and self-employment businesses.